kkentzo/kkentzo.github.io/_drafts/aws_ssm_ansible.md

 ---
-title: Deploy an application in an EC2 instance without ssh
+title: No-ssh deployment to EC2 using ansible and AWS Systems Manager
 layout: post
 tags:
     - aws